 The Problem: Although caffeine can help with alertness during the day, it stays in your body for hours after consumption, meaning it might make it harder to fall and stay asleep, according to the National Sleep Foundation.

-The Fix: Many of us are addicted to caffeine, but drinking less, especially in the hours before bed, could ultimately help reduce daytime sleepiness by improving your sleep quality.
+The Fix: Drinking less coffee, especially in the hours before bed, could ultimately help reduce daytime sleepiness by improving your sleep quality.

 9. Burning the Midnight Oil